BarrelDev/spaceInvaders/README.md

 This was built using the Turtle library built into python.
 # Assets
 The assets in this game are not to be used for commercial purposes.

+## Archival Note
+As of 12/31/22, I'm archiving this repository as no further changes are going to be made.